Why Do Communities of Practice Fail? Understanding CoPs and Its Limitations

 Unlike ‘teams’ or ‘business units’, membership in a community of practice is free-flowing.
 So long as the members share the same interest or domain, a CoP is born.

-Thus, within an organisation, communities of practice (being informal in nature) are resistant to supervision and interference.
-But in order for the organisation to measure the impact of CoPs and its benefits, these communities need to be supervised.
+Thus, within an organization, communities of practice (being informal in nature) are resistant to supervision and interference.
+But in order for the organization to measure the impact of CoPs and their benefits, these communities need to be supervised.

 What can be done?

-Because managing CoPs is difficult, organisations may help CoPs thrive by supporting its knowledge-sharing capabilities.
+Because managing CoPs is difficult, organizations may help CoPs thrive by supporting their knowledge-sharing capabilities.
 This can be done by providing members with tools that allow them to communicate, as well as access and share knowledge easily.